teemow/Blog/source/_posts/2003-02-19-building-a-network.markdown

 ---

-Found this on the Afghan News Network. &lt;a title=&quot;Afghan News Network - News Story&quot; href=&quot;http://www.myafghan.com/news2.asp?id=264892626&quot;&gt;Expat e-mail: Afghanistan&lt;/a&gt;.
+Found this on the Afghan News Network. &lt;a title=&quot;Afghan News Network - News Story&quot; href=&quot;http://www.myafghan.com/news2.asp?id=264892626&quot;&gt;Expat e-mail: Afghanistan.
 It's a mail from a freelance engineer who moved to Afghanistan to help build up their wireless network infrastructure.
 When there is sometimes not even electricity, I call that a challenge and probably very rewarding too, both economically but more than that personal.